 Our work is centered on deepening relationships with Native leaders and communities across our regions.
 Corps members and alumni who work in Hawai‘i, Greater Tulsa, Minnesota, New Mexico, Oklahoma City, South Dakota, and Washington may also have the opportunity to serve Native students living on reservations.

 We recognize that the vast majority of Native children attend schools across all of our regions, not just in regions that serve students in schools on tribal land.
 Our alliance aims to grow the number of Native teachers working in schools across the country, and to build support for indigenous education and partnerships in all communities.

-Native students graduate from high school.
+- 49% of Native students graduate high school

-Native students earn a college degree.
+- 11% of Native students earn a college degree

 Providing an Additional Source of Effective Teachers & Leaders

 Less than 1 percent of our country’s teachers identify as American Indian, Alaska Native, and Native Hawaiian.
 Native students benefit from seeing leaders in the classroom who share and affirm their culture, language, and traditions.
 Since the alliance was first launched in 2009, we have recruited over 340 Native teachers into classrooms across Teach For America’s national network.
 Simultaneously, we are working to build a sustainable alumni leadership pipeline.
 Our alumni include school, policy, and community leaders committed to advocating for and building with Native communities and children.